drivendataorg/zamba/docs/docs/extra-options.md

     train_model(video_loader_config=video_loader_config, train_config=train_config)
     ```

+Using `model_input_height` and `model_input_width` resizes images *after* any frame selection is done.
+If you are using the MegaDetector, the frames that are input into MegadetectorLiteYoloX will still be full size.
+Using `frame_selection_height` and `frame_selection_width` resizes images *before* they are input to MegadetectorLiteYoloX.
+Inputting full size images is recommended, especially if your species of interest are on the smaller side, but resizing before using MegadetectorLiteYoloX will speed up training.
+The above feeds full-size images to MegadetectorLiteYoloX, and then resizes images before running them through the neural network.

 To see all of the options that can be passed to `MegadetectorLiteYoloX`, see the `MegadetectorLiteYoloXConfig` class. <!-- TODO: add link to github code><!-->

 ## Speed up training